 5 Monitoring of ANSPs cash and liquidity situation

-This chapter provides an overview of ANSPs’ financial situation over the 2018-2023 period, using two indicators: the current ratio and the cash-on-hand days.
-These indicators have been calculated at pan-European system level using the information provided in the ANSPs’ Financial Statements which were available at the time of publishing this report (35 for the 2018-2022 period and 27 in 2023).
-The indicators are therefore consistent with those published at individual ANSP level in the EUROCONTROL Aviation Intelligence Unit ANSPs Financial Dashboard.
+This chapter provides an overview of ANSPs’ financial situation over the 2019–2024 period, using two indicators: the current ratio and cash-on-hand days.
+These indicators have been calculated at the Pan-European system level using the information provided in the Financial Statements of 34 ANSPs for the 2019–2023 period, and 30 ANSPs in 2024, according to the data available at the time of publication.
+They are therefore consistent with the information published at individual ANSP level in the EUROCONTROL Aviation Intelligence Unit ANSPs Financial Dashboard.

-Figure 5.1 presents the changes in the average current ratio between 2018 and 2023 as well as the 1st and 3rd quartiles.
+Figure 5.1 presents the evolution of the current ratio at Pan-European system level1 between 2019 and 2024 as well as the 1st and 3rd quartiles.
 The current ratio (current assets divided by current liabilities) measures the ability of a company to pay its short-term debt obligations with its current assets.

-Figure 5.2 shows the changes in cash-on-hand days at Pan-European system level over the 2018 - 2023 period as well as well as the 1st quartile and the 3rd quartile of these indicators.
+Figure 5.2 shows the changes in cash-on-hand days at Pan-European system level over the 2019 - 2024 period as well as the 1st quartile and the 3rd quartile of these indicators.
 The cash-on-hand days indicator (cash & cash equivalents divided by operating costs x 365) measures the length of time a company can pay its operating costs from its cash reserves.

 More detailed analysis on these financial indicators will be available in the forthcoming ACE report.